IvanCastillo1986/cyber-home-lab/Docker.md

 Note: the output might report that 0 dependencies were removed, because you might not have them.
 But it's still good to run the command to be sure.

 # Docker Engine

 ## Install Docker repository
-First, you'll need to set up Docker's repistory by copy/pasting the following block of commands:
+First, you'll need to set up Docker's repository by copy/pasting the following block of commands:

 ```
 # Add Docker's official GPG key: